civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

   message was removed.

 2004-01-31
-Added: MAX_MATCH_LIST_CYCLES flag to sonst.txt of the Magnificant Samurai Scenario, so that it work with this version of CTP2.
+Added: MAX_MATCH_LIST_CYCLES flag to sonst.txt of the Magnificent Samurai Scenario, so that it work with this version of CTP2.
-Possible crash fix: cpuinf32.dll is no longer used to examine the CPU, didn't work on non intel CPUs anyway.
+Possible crash fix: cpuinf32.dll is no longer used to examine the CPU, didn't work on non Intel CPUs anyway.
 Improved: Have the great library start with something more useful than Advanced Infantry Tactics.
 Fixed: A number of SLIC functions that used calls with inappropriate arguments.